 While Turkish politics are questionable, to say the least, the country is experiencing a tremendous economic growth and is transforming into something very unique and interesting.
 Ankara is an embodiment of this new direction that Turks are heading in.
 The capital is a city rich in history and a living testimony to Turkey’s financial and cultural growth.
 While not as monumental as Istanbul with its’ Ottoman palaces, it radiates its own, peculiar charm.
 Ankara is a city of students, education and vibrant nightlife.
 Streets are booming with restaurants, bars and café’s visited by an ever-increasing number of international youth that doesn’t seem to care about the current state of affairs or human rights.
 Local restaurants serve dishes that are not only a treat for the eye.
 The Turkish cuisine is one of the richest in the entire world.

 Nightlife in Ankara is a glorious mess, clearly inspired by Western Europe.
 Most bars are stylized after British pubs, such as the Newcastle Pub or the London Pub.
-Gardens and sidewalk cafés are crowded during the warmer months and that's where the locals usually hang out.
-Ankara isn't short on modern clubs, where world's best DJs often perform.
-Turkey might have "borrowed" some ideas from the western cultures, but they've also contributed to the worldwide drinking culture with one of the most popular drunk-foods ever.
-The kebab.
-The iconic fast-food is miles above anything you'd get at your local kebab joint, delicious meat roasted over open fire, fresh vegetables, marinades, spices, and sauces.
-It's incomparable to the premade crap they're feeding us poor, inebriated folks here in Europe.
+Gardens and sidewalk cafés are crowded during the warmer months and that’s where the locals usually hang out.
+Ankara isn’t short on modern clubs, where world’s best DJs often perform.
+Turkey might have “borrowed” some ideas from the western cultures, but they’ve also contributed to the worldwide drinking culture with one of the most popular drunk-foods ever.
+Kebab, the iconic fast-food is miles above anything you’d get at your local kebab joint.
+Get ready for delicious meat roasted over open fire, fresh vegetables, marinades, spices, and sauces.
+It’s incomparable to the pre-made crap they’re feeding us poor, inebriated folks here in Europe.